Gbadegesin-adeyanju/Gbadegesin-adeyanju/README.md

 ## 🧑‍💻 About Me

 I’m a **Software Engineer**, passionate about solving real-world problems through my technical and creative skills.
-I focus on building efficient backend systems, APIs, optimizing database using Python, Django, and MySQL.
-I am currently learning and improving my skills on machine learning.
+I focus on building efficient backend systems and APIs, optimizing database, training machine learning models using Python, Django, scikit-learn, MySQL, and others.

 ---